panzerdp/dmitripavlutin.com/content/posts/118-closure-interview/index.md

 type: post
 ---

-Don't underestimate the importance of knowing closures.
+Every JavaScript developer must know what a closure is.
 During a JavaScript coding interview there's a good chance you'll get asked about the concept of closures.

 I compiled a list of 7 interesting and increasingly challenging questions on JavaScript closures.

-Take a pencil and a piece of paper, and try to answer the questions without looking at the answers.
+Take a pencil and a piece of paper, and try to answer the questions without looking at the answers, or running the code.
 In my estimation, you would need about 30 minutes.

 Have fun!